 It is clear that based on the long-term realistic emissions data (Table 7.7), and the scenario which includes additional technology provisions (Table 7.8), the nitrogen deposition levels at the closest point of Coedydd Nedd a Mellte SAC to the Enviroparks development would be screened as insignificant.
-Under the worst case scenario (Table 7.5) where the plant was operating at the IED emissions level at all times (an unrealistic situation), then the nitrogen deposition levels would be screened as insignificant across part of the SAC, but could not be screened out at the closest point.

-When the Enviroparks scheme is considered in-combination with the other projects outlined in Chapter 4, there are no screening criteria which can be applied related to the process contribution as a percentage of the critical loads, however, it is clear from the data in Table 7.8 that any in-combination effects would be below 1% of the critical load-7.5 to 7.7 that the predicted environmental concentrations would all be above 70% of the lower, or the higher, critical loads, mainly as a result of the elevated background levels which are already above the critical load.
+When the Enviroparks scheme is considered in-combination with the other projects outlined in Chapter 4, there are no screening criteria which can be applied related to the process contribution as a percentage of the critical loads, however, it is clear from the data in Table 7.8 that any in-combination effects would be below 1% of the critical load.